 Governor Snyder enacted Public Act 268 of 2016, a Fiscal Year 2016 appropriations act that authorized planning for Lake Superior State University's Center for Freshwater Research and Education (CFRE) project July 13, 2016.
 The CFRE project was granted authorization for construction in Public Act 207 of 2018.
 LSSU is working with an A&E firm, construction manager, and other external partners in development of plans for the facility.
 Fundraising has begun and about 95% of the necessary matching funds have been receipted or pledged.
-Site work has begun and several bid packages have been issued.
+Site work is complete, the steel frame has been erected, and workers hope to enclose the structure by yearend.